OPCMH

 The postmaster was run off his feet receiving and sending overseas mail.
 The post marks were exotic including San Francisco, Manchester and Ballarat, Australia.
 And, of course the pubs were busy – serving beer, renting rooms and cooking meals.

 John Howard was a prominent citizen of Esquimalt.
 He owned a hotel on Wharf Street.
 He was the postmaster and he owned horses and carts and even a carriage.
-It was though looking at his property holdings that we, at the Municipal Archives, became curious about his history.
+It was through looking at his property holdings that we, at the Municipal Archives, became curious about his history.
 Some of his property moved into the hands of Mrs. Howard, then Helen Crump.
 Because few women held land in Esquimalt at this time, we became curious about her story.
 Then we noticed that John Howard was still alive.

 The story began to unfold in strange and wonderful ways, even extending to include noted architect Frances Mawson Rattenbury.
 Then we found a file of letters in the British Columbia Archives and Records Service collections that filled in many of the details of this complex story which certainly proves yet again, that truth is stranger than fiction.